Meet Lynette Sheppard

 Our focus isn’t limited to the Changes, however.
 We are also helping each goddess discover who she is becoming and how she might deliciously live the second half of her life.
 We midwife one another into birthing a vision that each wishes to live – we figure, hey – If Not Now, When?

 The Individual Goddesses

 It would be impossible to do justice to any Venus with a short descriptive paragraph.
+(We call ourselves Venuses – though we are more like Venus of Willendorf than Venus on the half shell.
+We figure represent Venus coming of Age.)
 An entire book could be written on each one of us.
 However, life stories are not what we want to share with you.
 The travails and triumphs of the menopausal and midlife journeys as we have experienced them together are the best we have to offer our sister goddesses.
 Of course, each woman in our group is so complex and complicated that I hate to even try to distill her essence.
 However,I owe it to you all to give it a shot so you’ll have an idea who is speaking her piece in the chapters ahead.
 I even gave us short descriptive names to make it easier to keep track of who’s who, since ‘menopause brain’ makes it hard to keep track of more than two of anything.
 You may find that you recognize bits of yourself or your friends in these Venuses.
 So here we are: the real-life cast of characters of Venus Comes of Age as we came together for our first meeting.

 Anne – Goddess of Truth